McGillX/edx_data_research/parsing/edX-Data-Processing/README.md

 Process Overview
 ------
-1. edX Data download and Decryption
+1. edX Data Download and Decryption
-2. Server upload and extraction
+2. Populating Mongo Databases
-3. Creation of Master Collection for Tracking Logs
+3. Creation of Master Database for Tracking Logs
-4. Extraction of Course Specific Tracking Logs
+4. Extraction of Course Specific for Tracking Logs
+5. Extraction of csv datasets

 1. edX Data Download and Decryption
 ------